 QW Language School’s approach to assessment and evaluation is based on the Ontario Ministry of Education’s Growing Success 2010 document.
 Assessment is the process of gathering information that accurately reflects how well a student is achieving the curriculum expectations in a subject or course.
 The primary purpose of assessment is to improve student learning.
 Assessment for this purpose is seen as both “assessment for learning” and “assessment as learning”.
-As part of an assessment for learning, teachers provide students with descriptive feedback and coaching for improvement.
-Teachers engage in assessment as learning by helping all students develop their capacity to be independent, autonomous learners who can set individual goals, monitor their own progress, determine next steps, and reflect on their thinking and learning.
-Queenswood High School teachers use evidence from a variety of sources in their assessments.
+As part of assessment for learning, teachers provide students with descriptive feedback and coaching for improvement.
+Teachers engage in assessment as learning by helping all students develop their capacity to be independent, autonomous learners who are able to set individual goals, monitor their own progress, determine next steps, and reflect on their thinking and learning.
+QW Language School teachers use evidence from a variety of sources in their assessment.
 These include formal and informal observations, discussions, conversations, questioning, assignments, projects, portfolios, self-assessments, self-reflections, essays, and tests.

 Assessment occurs concurrently and seamlessly with instruction.
 Our courses contain multiple opportunities for students to obtain information about their progress and achievement, and to receive feedback that will help them improve their learning.
 Students can monitor their own success through the tracking of learning goals and success criteria throughout all courses.

 Growing Success articulates the vision the Ministry has for the purpose and structure of assessment and evaluation techniques.
-Seven fundamental principles ensure best practices and procedures of assessment and evaluation by Queenswood High School teachers.
+There are seven fundamental principles that ensure best practices and procedures of assessment and evaluation by QW Language School teachers.
 Assessment and evaluations:

 The Final Grade